Contemplate

 Wibault: Three Generations at the Summit

 In the Valley, Marcel Wibault is a legend.
 His body of work comprises nearly 4,000 pieces, often painted up high, up close and in a single stroke, in the cold and with urgency.
-His son, Lionel Wibault, followed in his footsteps, an ice axe from the Chamonix Guides Company in one hand, an artist's brush in the other.
-And the story continues with Emma Wibault, Lionel's daughter.
-An interior designer, she transformed part of her grandfather's historic chalet-workshop into a secluded guesthouse.
-At L’Alpenrose, guests sleep surrounded by woodwork carved by Marcel, his easel, his collection of toy soldiers (his first passion), and his backpack full of gear, always ready for a mountain adventure.
-It’s a rare and immersive experience, a truly inspiring stay.
+His son, Lionel Wibault, followed in his footsteps, an ice axe from the Chamonix Guides Company in one hand, an artist’s brush in the other.
+And the story continues with Emma Wibault, Lionel’s daughter.
+An interior designer, she transformed part of her grandfather’s historic chalet-workshop into a secluded guest house.
+At L’Alpenrose, guests sleep surrounded by woodwork carved by Marcel, his easel, his collection of toy soldiers (his first passion), and his backpack full of gear, always ready to set off for the mountains.
+A rare and immersive address, and a fiercely inspiring experience.

 L’Alpenrose - Chemin du Cé - Chamonix-Mont-Blanc